sysdiglabs/charts/charts/sysdig/README.md

 ## Installing the Chart

-To install the chart with the release name `sysdig-agent`, retrieve your Sysdig Monitor Access Key from your [Account Settings](https://app.sysdigcloud.com/#/settings/agentInstallation) and run:
+To install the chart with the release name `sysdig-agent`, retrieve your Sysdig Agent Access Key from your [Account Settings](https://app.sysdigcloud.com/#/settings/agentInstallation) and run:

 ```bash
 $ helm repo add sysdig https://charts.sysdig.com/